EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.2.8.6 - September 14th, 2016 =
+= 1.2.8.7 - September 18th, 2016 =
-- Minor tweaks to template engine.
-- Updated add-ons feed.
-- Tweaked the settings styles (inherit WordPress core styles).
+- Fixed bug where 'years' were not displaying properly when using `TIMELINE_EXPRESS_YEAR_ICONS`.
+- Introduced a new helper function, `timeline_express_get_announcement_date_timestamp`.
+- Double spaced our `helpers.php` file for easier reading.
+- Re-factored a few helper functions.
+- Added a new WPML config file (Now 100% compatible with WPML!).